Ekushey Television: 1997–2002: Original terrestrial launch

 Plans for a privately owned terrestrial television network in Bangladesh date back to early 1997 when Farhad Mahmud, son of A.S.
 Mahmud, chatted with Simon Dring.
 Although privately owned channels in Bangladesh, which were ATN Bangla and Channel i, did exist at the time, they had no rights to broadcast on terrestrial television, and only Bangladesh Television had the authority to do so.
-However, in 1996, the government of Bangladesh came up with plans to launch a second nationwide television network which would broadcast on both terrestrial and satellite television, with the slot being offered to privately owned broadcasters.
+However, in 1996, the government of Bangladesh came up with plans to launch a second nationwide television network that would broadcast on both terrestrial and satellite television, with the slot being offered to privately owned broadcasters.

-The name 'Ekushey' was chosen because, according to Dring, it is an allusion of the Bengali language movement of 1952, which occurred on 21 February in that year, and the upcoming 21st century.
+The name 'Ekushey' was chosen because, according to Dring, it is an allusion to the Bengali language movement of 1952, which occurred on 21 February in that year, and the upcoming 21st century.
 In March 1999, Ekushey Television gained a fifteen-year license, allowing them to broadcast on terrestrial television.
 They were also allowed to use Bangladesh Television's facilities, the network's five earth stations, and share BTV's towers to broadcast.
 Initially, the channel was scheduled to commence its operations on 16 December 1999, which was victory day.

 Eventually, Ekushey Television officially began transmissions on 14 April 2000, as the country's first privately owned terrestrial television network, broadcasting for twelve hours a weekday and seventeen hours on weekends.
 It covered half the country's population, and immediately gained popularity among locals.
 With its diverse range of programming, including news, culture, and entertainment, Ekushey Television managed to gain 40 million viewers, and claimed to be the most watched television network in Bangladesh.
 It had also helped with the prevention of the massive spread of Indian television channels in the country, which was happening since the Government of Bangladesh allowed satellite television in 1992.

-Many of the popular television programs broadcast by Ekushey include Mukto Khabor, a news program involving young journalists, soap opera Bandhan, and Deshjure, an infotainment program regarding the life of Bangladeshi people.
+Many of the popular television programs broadcast by Ekushey include Mukto Khabor, a news program involving young journalists, the soap opera Bandhan, and Deshjure, an infotainment program regarding the life of Bangladeshi people.
 Ekushey's news programming was also considered to be unbiased and reliable.
 Dring had described Ekushey Television as the window to the outside world for many Bangladeshis.
-Ekushey Television used the VHF band for broadcasting, and also used the facilities reserved for Bangladesh Television's second terrestrial television station, which was left unused.
+Ekushey Television used the VHF band for broadcasting, and also used the facilities reserved for Bangladesh Television's second terrestrial television station, which were left unused.

+In late 2001, the channel was made available in Qatari MMDS television operator Qatar Cablevision (owned by Qtel on a tailored package for South Asian immigrants.